Dispatch-Aware Deep Neural Network for Optimal Transmission Switching

 \subsection{Inference with Untrained Line Flow Limits}

-As described in Section~\ref{subsec:test_system}, the proposed DA-DNN is trained under the nominal static line ratings (SLR) corresponding to 100\% of line flow limits.
-However, in practical grids, transmission capacities often deviate from their static values due to ambient conditions, seasonal variations, and the deployment of dynamic line ratings (DLRs).
-In most real-world DLR applications, these dynamically determined line flow limits are higher than the SLRs, while cases where DLR falls below the SLR occur much less frequently \cite{hou2020research}.
+In this subsection, we verify the generalization ability and adaptability of the proposed method.
+For this, DA-DNN is trained under nominal static line ratings (SLR) corresponding to 100\% of line flow limits.
+However, transmission capacities often deviate from their static values due to ambient and seasonal variations, and the deployment of dynamic line ratings (DLRs).
+In most real-world DLR applications, the line flow limits are higher than the SLR, since cases where the DLR falls below the SLR occur much less frequently \cite{hou2020research}.

-To examine this practical scenario, we evaluate the generation cost of Gurobi-based and unsupervised learning method under a wide range of untrained line flow limits between 90\% and 130\%.
-As shown in Table~\ref{table:untrained_line_flows} and Fig.~\ref{fig:varying_lineflows}, DA-DNN closely tracks the behavior of DC-OPF and DC-OTS as line flow limits vary.
-For higher limits, which correspond to conditions commonly observed in DLR-enabled systems, the proposed model automatically adapts to the expanded feasible region and achieves costs nearly identical to the optimal OTS solution.
-This adaptability arises because the embedded differentiable DC-OPF layer enforces physical constraints using the actual line-flow limits provided at inference time.
-As a result, DA-DNN does not need to learn explicit mappings for every possible constraint configuration; instead, the OPF layer recalculates feasible dispatch decisions for any new operating condition.
-This mechanism enables strong generalization to environments that the model has never seen during training.
+To examine this practical scenario, we evaluate the generation cost of solver-based (MIP-M) and unsupervised learning-based (LDF and DA-DNN) methods under a wide range of untrained line flow limits between 90\% and 130\%.
+As shown in Fig.~\ref{fig:varying_lineflows}, DA-DNN closely tracks the behavior of DC-OPF and DC-OTS as the line flow limits vary.
+For higher limits, which correspond to conditions commonly observed in DLR-enabled systems, DA-DNN achieves costs nearly identical to the optimal OTS solution.
+Although the predicted topology remains unchanged under untrained line-flow limits, the embedded DC-OPF layer recomputes the dispatch using the updated constraints at inference time.
+Therefore, when the limits change, the feasible region of the DC-OPF changes accordingly, and the resulting dispatch reflects the modified constraints without retraining.